-Wolf-based tourism is proving to be highly profitable for small outfitters in and around Yellowstone National Park-$5 million or more for this year is expected.
+Wolf-based tourism is proving to be highly profitable for small outfitters in and around Yellowstone National Park-$5 million or more for 2011 is expected.

 He focused on organizations offering programs where the word "wolf" was used either in the title or program description as a promotional sales tool to attract the public.
 A second category included programs where "wolf" was not used as a promotional term but that took advantage of wolves to increase the benefit to their customers-for example, a wildlife watching program.

 - For 2005, 34 organizations are identified as potential "wolf-based" outfitters.
 Halfpenny obtained information from 27 of them.